 3. Check and Pump Up Tires

-Also, remember to check if your tires are worn, or if there are any deep cuts or debris sticking on it.
+Remember to check if your tires are worn or if any deep cuts or debris are sticking on them.

 Clean or change them if needed.

-Check if any of your wheel’s spokes are loose or bent.
+Ideally, you want to have a glance at your wheels weekly.
+Check if any of the spokes are loose or bent.